-Comm.-Where you may expect your fate from the
+Comm.-Where you may expect your fate from the hands of justice, since you will not take it from those of mercy.

 Goetz.-To jail!
-You abuse the imperial power.-To jail!
+You abuse the imperial power.- To jail!
 That was never his command.
 What, ye traitors, to dig a pit for me, and hang out your oath, your knightly honour, as the lure!
 To promise me permission to ward myself on parole, and then to break your treaty!